darkforest-protocol/darkforest-docs/my-docs/docs/faq.md

 If you have questions not answered here, you can:
 - Join our community Discord
 - Open an issue on GitHub
-- Contact support at support@darkforestprotocol.com
+- Contact support at hello@darkestforest.xyz